hanwendong1/IntrotoID/content/1-The-Basics.md

 -	Instructional design is empirical, iterative, and self-correcting.
 -	Instructional design typically is a team effort.

-{% include figure.html img="instruction_terms.png" alt="Relationships Among Terms Associated with Instruction (from Smith and Ragan)" width="75%" %}
+{% include figure.html img="instruction_terms.png" alt="Relationships Among Terms Associated with Instruction (from Smith and Ragan)" caption="Relationships Among Terms Associated with Instruction (Smith and Ragan, 2004)" width="75%" %}

 ## History of instructional design